 It’s often difficult for employees to express authenticity in the workplace.
 The demands of the job, the pressures of being successful, and the expectations of others can make employees feel like they have to conform to a specific work persona.

-This article will help you understand why encouraging employees to nurture authenticity in the workplace is important and how your company and the team can benefit.
+In this article we will help you understand why encouraging employees to nurture authenticity in the workplace is important and how your company and the team can benefit.

 What Is Authenticity in the Workplace?

 Authenticity in the workplace means encouraging employees to be true to themselves.
 They are also empowered to view mistakes as learning opportunities.